Admission to the University

-  ACT or SAT ResultsResults of ACT or SAT I testing are required of transfer students who have earned less than 24 semester or 36 quarter hours of credit at another accredited institution.
+ACT or SAT ScoresResults of ACT or SAT are required of transfer students who have earned less than 24 semester or 36 quarter hours of credit at another accredited institution.
 Applicants 23 years of age or older need not submit test results.

 UDM accepts a maximum of 63 semester hours of credit transferred from a community college or 96 semester hours transferred from a four-year institution.
 In some cases, articulation or 2 + 2 agreements may specifically permit a limited number of credits in excess of the 63-credit maximum.
-If you have questions how courses transfer to UDM, please contact the Transfer Credit Team at email@example.com or (313) 993-1940.
+If you have questions regarding transfer credit, please contact the Transfer Credit Team at email@example.com or (313) 993-1940.

-High school or college transcripts sent to UDM for admission application and/or transfer of credit evaluation are not given back to the student.
-These documents can be viewed as part of your academic file but we do not photocopy or reissue them.
+High school or college transcripts sent to UDM for admission and/or transfer of credit evaluation are not reissued back to the student.
+Once accepted, these documents can be viewed as part of your academic file.

-Applications and Information for Transfer StudentsTo receive information about UDM, including procedures for submitting admissions applications, contact the Office of Admissions.
+Applications and Information for Transfer StudentsTo receive information about UDM, including procedures for submitting an application for admission, contact the Office of Admissions.

 Application DeadlinesStudents are encouraged to apply as early as possible.
-UDM cannot assure that admission decisions will be completed for transfer students whose files are incomplete as of August 1 for Term I (Fall), December 1 for Term II (Winter) or April 1 for Summer.
+UDM cannot assure that admission decisions will be completed for transfer students whose files are incomplete as of August 1 for the fall semester, December 1 for the winter semester, or April 1 for the summer semester.
 Students who plan to seek scholarship and financial aid should apply at least three months earlier than these admission deadlines to obtain the maximum assistance available.

 Notification of Acceptance